West Virginia Code

-(f) If the secretary's review of the criminal history record information reveals that the applicant does not have a disqualifying offense, the secretary shall provide written notice to the covered provider or covered contractor that the individual may be engaged.
+(f) If the secretary’s review of the criminal history record information reveals that the applicant does not have a disqualifying offense, the secretary shall provide written notice to the bureau, covered provider, or covered contractor that the individual may be engaged.

-(a) If the secretary's review of the applicant's criminal history record information reveals a disqualifying offense, the secretary shall provide written notice to the covered provider or covered contractor advising that the applicant is ineligible for work.
+(a) If the secretary’s review of the applicant’s criminal history record information reveals a disqualifying offense, the secretary shall provide written notice to the bureau, covered provider, or covered contractor advising that the applicant is ineligible for work.
 The secretary may not disseminate the criminal history record information.

-(b) The covered provider or covered contractor may not engage an applicant with a disqualifying offense as direct access personnel.
-If the applicant has been provisionally employed pursuant to section six of this article, the employer shall terminate the provisional employment upon receipt of the notice.
+(b) The department, covered provider, or covered contractor may not engage an applicant with a disqualifying offense as direct access personnel.
+If the applicant has been provisionally employed pursuant to §16-49-6 of this code, the employer shall terminate the provisional employment upon receipt of the notice.

-(a) If the prescreening process reveals a negative finding, or if the secretary issues a notice of ineligibility, the applicant, or the employer on the applicant's behalf, may file a written request for a variance with the secretary not later than thirty days after the date of the notice required by sections three or four of this article.
+(a) If the secretary issues a notice of ineligibility, the applicant, or the employer on the applicant’s behalf, may file a written request for a variance with the secretary not later than 30 days after the date of the notice required by §16-49-3 or §16-49-4 of this code.

 (b) The secretary may grant a variance if: